juftin/camply/README.md

 Alternate notification methods are `email` and `silent` (default).

-Important Note: When camply is told to run `--continuous` and it finds matching sites on the first try, it just logs the campsites quietly.
+Important Note: When camply is told to run `--continuous` and it finds matching sites on the first try, it just logs the campsites silently and exits.
+It's always encouraged to perform an initial online search before setting up a camply search.
 To bypass this behavior and send notifications, pass the `--notify-first-try` argument

 ```text
 camply campsites \